-Policymakers need reliable, timely information on science and technology topics as rapid developments affect the economy, national security, and more.
+Policymakers need reliable, timely science and technology information as rapid developments affect the economy, national security, and more.

-GAO’s Science, Technology Assessment, and Analytics team helps Congress by assessing emerging technologies.
-We also provide options for policymakers who want to respond to the challenges and opportunities these new advances present.
-Additionally, we report to Congress on critical federal agency actions related to science and technology, including preventing inappropriate foreign influence on U.S. research, maintaining the science and tech workforce, and ensuring responsible spending on major science projects.
+GAO’s Science, Technology Assessment, and Analytics team provides this critical information in several ways.
+Technology assessments outline the potential of emerging products and processes and offer policy options for promoting the advancement of the technology or regulating its effects on society.
+Additionally, reports document progress on federal agency objectives related to science and technology, including preventing inappropriate foreign influence on U.S. research, maintaining the science and tech workforce, and ensuring responsible spending on major science projects.

-We communicate accurate, balanced, and timely information through three types of publications: two-page Science & Tech Spotlights, in-depth technology assessments, and audits of federal agencies.
-Some of the topics we’ve studied include:
+We communicate accurate, balanced, and timely information through four types of publications: two-page Science & Tech Spotlights, in-depth technology assessments, “On the Horizon” trend papers, and audits of federal agencies.
+Our first trend paper explored gene editing, manufacturing in space, and biodegradable plastics.
+Other topics we’ve studied include:

 GAO recognizes the substantial promise of Artificial Intelligence (AI) to improve government operations, and we see firsthand how agencies are planning, governing, designing, and monitoring AI use cases.
 GAO is also building its own capacity as AI technologies continue to evolve at a rapid pace.